Gaalmonte/youtube_player_linux/README.md

     yt-dlp – A fork of youtube-dl, allows fetching and playing YouTube Music audio streams.
     FFmpeg / VLC Python Bindings – To decode and play audio.

-### 5. Authentication (Optional)
+### 5. Authentication

-    OAuth2 with Google API – If you need user login for YouTube Music (tricky to set up).
+    OAuth2 with Google API – If you need user login for YouTube Music.

 ### 6. Packaging & Deployment